-According to federal education data, students of color make up 51% of the nation's public school students.
+According to federal education data, students of color make up 51% of the nation's public-school students.
 According to Minnesota Department of Education data, 47% of adult basic education students in Minnesota are English Language Learners.
 It is well-known that Minnesota and Wisconsin for a long time have had among the nation's largest achievement and opportunity gaps between white students and students of color, and between students living in poverty and students who are more affluent.
-Despite the diversity of students' cultures and identities, education typically reflects the dominant White, middle class, abled culture.
-An approach to education in which multiple expressions of diversity (race, class, gender, language, religion, ability, etc.) are recognized and regarded as assets for teaching and learning have been shown to improve academic and engagement outcomes for students of marginalized identities.
+An approach to education in which students from every background are recognized and regarded as assets for teaching and learning have been shown to improve academic and engagement outcomes all students.
 Imagine a system where all students' identities and cultures are respected and reflected in their schools and out-of-school-time programs, and where students of all cultures and identities are given choice and voice in their education.